-What does the United Way of Central New Mexico (UWCNM) do?
+What does United Way of Central New Mexico (UWCNM) do?

 United Way of Central New Mexico (UWCNM) brings together donors, businesses, nonprofits, government and others to create better solutions to our community's challenges.
-With your support, we address Education, Health, Basic Needs and Financial Stability so that families can grow and thrive in our four-county area.
+With your support, we address Education and Family Stability, with a focus on our Mission: Families and Mission: Graduate initiatives, so that families can grow and thrive in our four-county area.
 Our programs and your dollars ensure that individuals and families in central New Mexico have the opportunity to achieve potential through education, that they are healthy and safe, are financially stable and live life with dignity.

 Founded in 1934 as the Albuquerque Community Chest, UWCNM is the way our community helps itself.